 Energy prices fluctuate in New Zealand and can be expensive depending on where you live.
-Electricity is unsubsidised, but cost per kilowatt hour isn’t that far off the UK cost and like the UK, electricity prices are rising each year.
+Electricity is unsubsidised, but the cost per kilowatt-hour isn’t that far off the UK cost and like the UK, electricity prices are rising each year.
 To find out about prices where you live, visit the Power Switch website.

 Gas prices are lower than electricity prices and if you use one more than the other you could benefit by switching to low usage tariffs.
 Use the Gas Hub website to find out more about gas prices and how to save money.

 Water rates are set by city councils and can also vary enormously.
 In some areas, the water is metered and charged for separately and in rented accommodation, you mainly only pay for what you use.